Federico Morlacchi

 Federico Morlacchi (born 11 November 1993) is an Italian paralympic swimmer who was flagbearer for Italy at the 2020 Summer Paralympics open ceremony ensemble with Bebe Vio.
+He won the International Sports Prize World Athlete of the Year award in 2015.

 Biography

 He is boyfriend of the Italian paralympic swimmer Giulia Ghiretti.
 He won 18 medals at the World Para Swimming Championships and 20 at the IPC Swimming European Championships.